KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 """
 ```

-With the knowledge you have gained from this mini-course, we are able to write a pretty useful programs.
+With the knowledge you have gained from this mini-course, we are able to write pretty useful programs.
 Python offers many tools enableing programmers to focus on logic and implementation.
 As we write more complex the challenge will be in understanding requirements, writing a good program outline and finding the timely solutions for our problems.

 ## Next tutorial

-We have been asked to turn our program into a module, write a new program that can import a text file and our new woe frequency module to process the text file.
+We have been asked to turn our program into a module, write a new program that can import a text file and our new word frequency module to process the text file.

 ## Things to try

 This project offers many opportunities to experiment with, we could use our results to generate other analysis.

 * Try other strings, and see if there are other stop words and characters you can add to improve your Word Frequency.
-* Try converting `lower_str` to sentences, then based on your Word Frequency results, choose the top three sentences that contain the top Word Frequency
+* Try converting `lower_str` to sentences, then based on your Word Frequency results, choose the top three sentences that contain the top Word Frequency.

 ## Question